 Feed a healthy diet that is species-appropriate and steer away from the lower quality dog food.
-Dr. Harvey’s has been a staple in our home and I firmly believe it helps my dog recover quicker when illness strikes.
+Dr. Harvey’s line of products is always well-stocked in our home.
+I firmly believe their products help my dog recover quicker when illness strikes.

 Has your dog ever been affected by colitis?
 Let us know in the comments below.